Skip to content

 needs

-Use needs to specify dependencies between jobs in the pipeline.
-The needs keyword allows you to explicitly define the execution order of jobs.
+Use needs to specify dependencies between jobs in a pipeline.
+The needs keyword allows you to explicitly define the order of job execution.

 Jobs can only download artifacts from jobs defined in needs.
 Jobs in later stages automatically download all artifacts created in earlier stages if they are specified in needs.
 When specifying an array of jobs, the job will only run after all specified jobs have completed successfully.